gnosis/dex-docs/docs/tutorial-telegram-bot.md

 This actually makes it easier if you don't want to run it from your local source code, or if you don't want to install Node.js.

-You would use the docker image published in [@gnosispm/dex-telegram (Docker Hub)'](https://hub.docker.com/r/gnosispm/dex-telegram/tags).
+To do this, use the Docker image published in [@gnosispm/dex-telegram (Docker Hub)'](https://hub.docker.com/r/gnosispm/dex-telegram/tags).

-You would still need to provide the configuration file, and provide the tagged version you want to use (please check the latest version and keep up eye if new versions are published and what's in them):
+You would still need to provide the configuration file, and provide the tagged version you want to use.
+(Note: please check the latest version and keep up eye on if new versions are published).

+To run the dapp using Docker:

 ```bash
 # Run with docker: